amadotejada/self-wiki/README.md

 # self-wiki
-Self-wiki is a browser extension used to provide internal company information to employees right from the browser.
-It also assists with self onboarding and creating IT support tickets.

 Written by [Amado Tejada](https://www.linkedin.com/in/amadotejada)

 Designed by [Sarah Choi](https://www.linkedin.com/in/sarahleechoi)

+Self Wiki is a browser extension used to provide internal company information to employees right from the browser.
+It also assists with self onboarding and creating IT support tickets.

 This is in beta.
 I'm not a frond-end developer - expect bugs.